NikolaiT/incolumitas/content/Security/tcp_ip_fingerprinting.md

 Major and minor operating system classes:

-+ Mac OS X
+* **Mac OS X**
   1. Macintosh; Intel Mac OS X 11_x_y
   2. Macintosh; Intel Mac OS X 10_x_y
-+ iPhone
+* **iPhone**
   1. iPhone; CPU iPhone OS 14_x like Mac OS X
-+ Android
+* **Android**
   1. Linux; Android 10
   2. Linux; U; Android 8.1.0
   3. Linux; Android 8.0.0
   4. Linux; Android 9
-+ Windows NT
+* **Windows NT**
   0. Windows NT 6.1
   1. Windows NT 6.3
   2. Windows NT 10.0
-+ Linux x86_64
+* **Linux x86_64**
   1. X11; Ubuntu; Linux x86_64
   2. X11; Linux x86_64

-I don't think it is feasible to classify everything properly for every minor operating system version, but it should work for the five major operating system classes (Mac OS X, iPhone, Android, Windows NT, Linux).
+I don't think it is feasible to classify everything properly for every minor operating system version using User-Agent data alone.

+Nevertheless, the User-Agent should be accurate enough for the five major operating system classes: Mac OS X, iPhone, Android, Windows NT and Linux.
+Those five classes are fine grained enough for our purposes.

+After all, most proxy or VPN servers are running some kind of Linux system, but the clients claim to be a Mac OS X or Windows operating system.
+I just want to know that they are lying, not how badly they are lying.

 ## Detecting Proxy/VPN Usage with TCP/IP Fingerprinting